 Job changes can affect your benefits eligibility.
 For example, you may become eligible for other benefits if you change career/job families or if you change from a Fellowship holder or a Graduate Student Research Assistant (GSRA) to a Graduate Student Instructor (GSI).
 If this occurs, you will receive an email notification.
-Call the SSC Contact Center if you experience a job change.
+Call the SSC - HR Customer Care if you experience a job change and have questions regarding your benefit eligibility.